 Why are some events missing from forwarded logs even though they appear locally?

-Three usual suspects: the event ID is not in the subscription's XPath query; the source has not yet refreshed the subscription configuration (wait for the Refresh interval to elapse); or the source denies read access to Event Log Readers.
+Three usual suspects: the event ID is not in the subscription's XPath query; the source has not yet refreshed the subscription configuration (wait for the Refresh interval to elapse); or NETWORK SERVICE on the source is not in Event Log Readers, so the forwarder cannot read the Security log.
 Run wecutil gr SUBSCRIPTION_NAME on the collector for the per-source heartbeat and last-error code, which usually points straight at the cause.

 How big should the ForwardedEvents log be?